aonemd/jazl/README.md

 ### Features

-- Built on top of a modern stack: Webpack 4, Babel 7, and PostCSS
+- Built on top of a modern stack: Webpack 4, TypeScript, and PostCSS
 - Simple and small code base
 - More secure as it leaves handling the secret key of GitHub oauth app to the server side